Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-19-A-discussion-on-Konkani-cases.md

 ---
-title: A discussion on Konkani 'cases'
+title: A discussion on Konkani Cases
 layout: post
 ---